 Probation service and drugs and alcohol teams - helping to prevent / reduce poverty and the associated link with petty crime

 Many of the people we work with are on low incomes and have often had some debt or financial problems in the past.
+We can also work with people who are in work and experiencing financial hardship.

-Whilst the Money Skills Service was initially piloted to assist those living within disadvantaged and deprived communities within Bolton, we have extended our service and can help other agencies and services, throughout the North West.
+Whilst the Money Skills Service was initially piloted to assist those living within disadvantaged and deprived communities within Bolton, we have extended our service and can help other agencies and services throughout the North West.